-Autistic burnout as a turning point
+Autistic Burnout as a Turning Point

 You thought you were broken, but your body was simply saying stop.

 I remember how, once again, I wanted to give up on everything.
-I felt anger, anxiety, pain in my muscles, and the very idea of getting up and starting again to do what I do every day seemed as realistic as the idea of flying to Mars.
-Back then, I didn’t know it was autistic burnout.
-I only knew the words “I’m broken,” “what is wrong with me?” and “why is everyone coping except me?”.
+I felt anger, anxiety, pain in my muscles, and the very idea of getting up and starting again to do what I do every day seemed just as real as the idea of flying to Mars.
+Back then I didn’t know it was autistic burnout.
+I only knew the words “I am broken,” “what is wrong with me?” and “why can everyone else cope, but I can’t?”.

 If you are in a similar state right now, this post is for you.